 Тор ics: Sig.
 Impact Identified in PEIR Project Contributes to Sig.
 Impact Identified in PEIR Project Has Sig.
 Peculiar Impact Addressed Below 1.
-LAND USE AND LAND USE PLANNING- Would the project: a) Physically divide an established community?
-0) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Have a substantial impact upon the existing character of the vicinity?
-Me ase see Certificate of Determination for di scussion of this topic.
-Ple ease see Certificate of Determination for di scussion of this topic. ase see Certificate of Determination for di scussion of Sig.
-Impact Identified in PEIR Project Contributes to Sig.
-Impact Identified in PEIR Project Has Sig.
-Peculiar Impact Addressed Below Sig.
-Impact Identified Project Contributes to Sig.
-Impact Identified in Sig.
-Peculiar - Т ор ics: Sig.
-Impact Identified Project Contributes to Sig.
-Impact Identified in Sig.
-Peculiar Гор ics: AESTHETICS-Would the project: Have a substantial adverse effect on a scenic Sig.
-Impact Identified Project Contributes to Sig.
-Impact Identified in Sig.
-Peculiar Impact Below
+LAND USE AND LAND USE PLANNING- Would the project: a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? П c) Have a substantial impact upon the existing character of the vicinity? leas se see the Certificate of Determination for discussion ( of this topic.
+Project

 Тор oics: Sig.
 Impact Identified in PEIR Project Contributes to Sig.
 Impact Identified in PEIR Project Has Sig.
-Peculiar Impact Addressed Below c) Substantially degrade the existing visual character or quality of the site and its surroundings? ⊠ d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area or which would substantially impact other people or properties?
+Peculiar Impact Addressed Below 2.
+AESTHETICS-Would the project: a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and other features of the built or natural environment which contribute to a scenic public setting? . 🗖 . c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area or which would substantially impact other people or properties?